twinstar6980/Twinning.Documentation/english/installation.md

 	Move the unzipped directory to a suitable location.
 It will serve as the home directory of the toolkit. recorded the absolute path as `<home>`.

-3. Sign the `kernel` and `shell` files in the home directory.
+3. Grant executable permissions to the `shell` file in the home directory.

 	> If you don't need the `Shell` module, you can skip this step. \
-	> This step only required for `Iphone` users.

-	Run these command in the system terminal: `> ldid -S ./kernel` & `> ldid -S ./shell` .

-4. Grant executable permissions to the `shell` file in the home directory.

-	> If you don't need the `Shell` module, you can skip this step. \
 	> This step only required for `Linux`, `Macintosh`, `Android`, `Iphone` users.

 	Run these command in the system terminal: `> chmod +x ./shell` .

-5. Install the application installation packages of the `Assistant` and `Assistant Plus` modules in the home directory.
+4. Install the application installation packages of the `Assistant` and `Assistant Plus` modules in the home directory.

 	Application installation package files have extensions such as `msix`, `dmg`, `apk`, `ipa`, etc.